Dreaming381/Latios-Framework-Documentation/Kinemation Animation and Rendering/README.md

     native plugin is expected to work across all platforms, you may have to compile the library yourself for some platforms.
 If you would like to help Kinemation support your target platform officially, please reach out!
--   Occlusion Culling is not supported.
+-   Occlusion Culling is not supported (not that Entities Graphics supports it either).
 -   Entities Graphics stats don’t work.
 Kinemation may provide its own solution for this in a future release which will be more extensible and customizable.
     In the meantime, you are strongly encouraged to use RenderDoc to analyze